 Employee management effectiveness is one of the most important factors in achieving company success and its competitive advantage.
 Therefore, performance management is the continuous process of the planning, monitoring and reviewing employees’ work objectives and their overall contribution to the company.

 The planning stage of the performance management cycle involves both the employees and managers.
-On this stage, the manager and employee agree what the employee must accomplish, to what standard (for example, the sales goals), and identify how results will be measured.
+At this stage, the manager and employee agree on what the employee must accomplish, to what standard (for example, the sales goals), and identify how results will be measured.
 They also negotiate about the competencies (such as product knowledge and customer focus) that are necessary for effectively accomplishing the company's performance and define the development and studying the employee needs to eliminate gaps in his/her competence.

 So, the first stage of the performance management cycle is dedicated to identifying the employee’s job description and work plan and the company's goals and objectives, and strategic plan.